filippo-orru/personal-site-hugo/content/blog/updating-site-theme/index.md

   - why should they read this / who should read this -->
 {{< notice info "TLDR" >}}
 I was inspired to redesign and polish all parts this website.
 The landing page, the blog overview, and the reading page.

-In this post I explain my thoughts behind the decisions for layout, logo, fonts, and animations.
+In this post, I explain my thoughts behind the decisions for layout, logo, fonts, and animations.
 {{</ notice >}}

 {{< compare-images left="img/comparisons/home-old.png" right="img/comparisons/home-new.png" >}}